T-im4i-k/clang-tidy-check/README.md

 If set to `'__UNSET__'`, default version of clang-tidy will be used.

-For the list of supported versions on your runner, please, refer to [GitHub Actions Runner Images](https://github.com/actions/runner-images) and [Ubuntu Packages](https://packages.ubuntu.com/plucky/clang-tidy).
+Note: For the list of supported versions on your runner, please, refer to [GitHub Actions Runner Images](https://github.com/actions/runner-images) and [Ubuntu Packages](https://packages.ubuntu.com/plucky/clang-tidy).